 The following table summarizes the major differences between data analytics and visualization.

 From the above arguments, it is clear that modern business enterprise requires both data analytics and visualization tools for deriving maximum benefits from their business data.

-An end-to-end BI solution must comprise of both the front-end tools that can create and present useful data through visualization and dashboard reporting tools and the robust back-end tools and algorithms that can collect, prepare, and analyse the large volume of data (including the unstructured and messy data) from different sources.
+An end-to-end BI solution must comprise of both the front-end tools that can create and present useful data through visualization and dashboard reporting tools and the robust back-end tools and algorithms that can collect, prepare, and analyze the large volume of data (including the unstructured and messy data) from different sources.

 Along with data analytics and visualization, business intelligence tools are now equipped with the latest emerging technologies including natural language processing (or NLP) and analytics chatbots that can unravel complex data for even the most novice of business users.
-Selecting the right BI solution which offers a complete and comprehensive solution with front-end and back-end features is critical for decision makers to get the most of their investment.
+Selecting the right BI solution which offers a complete and comprehensive solution with front-end and back-end features is critical for decision-makers to get the most of their investment.

 Get in touch with Countants to customized analytical solutions.